abpframework/abp/docs/en/Blog-Posts/2020-11-12 v4_0_Preview/POST.md

 Follow the [Migration Guide](https://docs.abp.io/en/abp/4.0/Migration-Guides/Abp-4_0) to learn how to configure to use the Newtonsoft.Json for some specific types or switch back to the Newtonsoft.Json as the default JSON serializer.

+### Identity Server 4 Upgrade

+ABP Framework upgrades the [IdentityServer4](https://www.nuget.org/packages/IdentityServer4) library from 3.x to 4.1.1 with the ABP Framework version 4.0.
+IdentityServer 4.x has a lot of changes.
+Some of them are **breaking changes in the data structure**.

+Follow the [Migration Guide](https://docs.abp.io/en/abp/4.0/Migration-Guides/Abp-4_0) to upgrade existing solutions.

 ### Creating a New Module Inside the Application

 ABP CLI has now a command to create a new module and add it to an existing solution.
 In this way, you can create modular applications easier than before.